 For Jets and larger aircraft Mitchell(MHE) is 1 hour East of the lodge

 Most hunters bring their favorite shotgun for the hunt but we have very nice lodge guns available if you would like to rent a gun.
-Interested in shipping your shotgun to the lodge?
-Give us a call and we can assist you in having your shotgun shipped to the lodge prior to your hunt.
+Interested in shipping your shotgun for the hunt?
+Give us a call and we can assist you in having your shotgun shipped prior to your hunt.

 Before the hunt, take a couple of minutes to fill out the Thunderstik registration form.
 This will allow us to purchase your license before you arrive and give you the opportunity to tell us about any special needs or requests you have.